Elishah-Candanosa/PongStation/README.md

 This project centers on a complex system integrating analog and digital electronic components, including sliding potentiometers, an SH1106 I2C OLED display, and a passive buzzer.
 The console is managed via a serial communication protocol optimized for real-time operation with no perceptible latency, ensuring gameplay is as fluid as attainable with an Arduino UNO.

 Unlike traditional implementations, this project introduces a custom physics engine that replaces simple rectangular collisions with **elliptical paddles**, applying vector calculus to determine velocity reflection.
 The results demonstrate a robust system capable of operating in two game modes—*Monitor* and *OLED*—covering both visualization and sound.
-This validates the successful integration of circuit theory, data acquisition, and computational mathematical modeling, culminating in the application of all knowledge acquired in the Electronics Laboratory.

 ## Key Features
 * **Hybrid Architecture:** Arduino handles input/output (ADC/DAC) while Python manages the game logic and physics engine.